27 Career Overall Rank

 Born c.1940 three hundred miles northeast of Alice Springs, and instructed by her paternal grandmother in the Dreamings that inform her work, Kathleen Petyarre began painting in the mid 1980’s.
 Within a decade a series of important exhibitions, prestigious awards, and journalistic debate about Indigenous art praxis, had propelled her to international renown, if not entirely for all the right reasons.

-While best known for her finely wrought, intimate renditions of the vast landscapes created during the epic journeys of her Dreaming ancestor, the tiny Thorny Devil Lizard, these sumptuous paintings did not appear spontaneously, fully formed.
-Kathleen began her artistic career making batiks with other women of the community, through workshops run by adult educator Jenny Green.
+While best known for her finely wrought, intimate renditions of the vast landscapes created during the epic journeys of her Dreaming ancestor, the tiny Thorny Devil Lizard, the process leading to these sumptuous paintings took years to perfect.
+Kathleen began her artistic career making batiks through community workshops run by adult educator Jenny Green.
 Informed by wider social currents of the seventies, the female group gathered a powerful artistic presence within the emerging Indigenous art movement of Central and Northern Australia.
-This carried over into the political arena when Petyarre played an instrumental role in winning the 1980 land claim that returned the land around Utopia to its traditional owners.
-Green recalls how the demanding and finicky work of batik making required 'the patience, dexterity and determination employed in winnowing seed and collecting other bush tuckers' (cited in Nichols 2001: 20).
+This carried over into the political arena, where Petyarre played an instrumental role in winning the 1980 land claim that returned the land around Utopia to its traditional owners.
+Green recalls how the demanding and finicky work of batik-making required 'the patience, dexterity and determination employed in winnowing seed and collecting other bush tuckers' (cited in Nichols 2001: 20).
 The women moved between their traditional and contemporary activities with ease and enthusiasm.
 Prompted by health concerns, Petyarre moved to acrylic painting as suggested by the new art advisor Rodney Gooch in 1986.
 Her fine working skills and focused attention carried over, as she began to explore her new medium.

 On occasion, when in Alice Springs, at the mercy of a continuously needy entourage, she paints perfunctory paintings for quick money.
 However these should not be confused with the majority of her works created in the studio her agent provides in Adelaide.
 In this environment Kathleen Petyarre is at her best, continuing to make works of enormous integrity that will always attract a spiritually inquisitive and aesthetically literate audience.